AdobeDocs/analytics.en/help/admin/c-server-call-usage/scu-alerts.md

 ---
 description: Add or manage server all usage alerts.
 When you set up an alert, it applies to all report suites in all login companies of a Billing company.
-seo-description: Add or manage server all usage alerts.
-When you set up an alert, it applies to all report suites in all login companies of a Billing company.
-seo-title: Server Call Usage alerts
 title: Server Call Usage alerts
 uuid: 701fd542-5b24-42df-97a0-08e10929fa48
 ---